Williams Rugby Football Club: John Donovan Memorial Tournament

 Every year, the men's rugby team hosts the John Donovan Memorial Tournament in the springtime, a rugby tournament and fundraiser to support the mental health services at the Brien Center.
 The tournament is held in honor of John Donovan, a rugby alumnus of Williams College who committed suicide as a result of unresolved mental illness.

 Mottos

 The men's and women's undergraduate teams are known as the White Dawgs (as opposed to "ephs," the moniker of the rest of Williams College athletic teams).
 The men's alumni are known as the Olde Fartes.
 Their men's motto is "Nihil in Moderato", loosely-translated Latin for "nothing in moderation".
 The women's team alumnae are known as "Used Bagges," and their team motto is "Scite Terroris," which translates from Latin as "Know Fear."

 Notable alumni

-The Williams Rugby Football Club has a long-standing history of maintaining a tightly-knit alumni network with especially prominent alumni in the fields of politics, venture capital, and banking.
+The Williams Rugby Football Club has a long-standing history of maintaining a tightly-knit alumni network with especially prominent alumni in the fields of politics, venture capital, technology, and banking.